sonalsinghroha/readme-file/make.md

 ## Introduction

 This document provides an overview of **`make`**, a powerful build automation tool commonly used in software development to compile and manage projects efficiently.
 Originally created for C/C++ programs, `make` is now used for a wide range of automation tasks.

 ---

-## Why Use Make?

-- ✅ Automates complex build processes
-- ✅ Saves time by only rebuilding what has changed
-- ✅ Reduces human error and improves reliability
-- ✅ Improves maintainability of large codebases
-- ✅ Works cross-platform (Unix/Linux/macOS; available for Windows)
-- ✅ Easily integrates into CI/CD pipelines

----